ToxicCrack/lunar-paypal/README.md

 php artisan vendor:publish --tag="lunar-paypal-views"
 ```

-Add the scripts to your view file, preferably in the checkout view, there you have the cart currency:
+Add the scripts to your view file, preferably in the livewire/checkout-page view, there you have the cart currency:
 ```bash
 @paypalScripts({{ $cart->currency->code }})
 ```